Odebrecht executives' testimony could spur fall of Brazil's Temer

 The current Brazilian president has lost four ministers due to corruption allegations.
 That and a prolonged economic recession have threatened his political survival and given rise to calls for him to step down and allow new elections.

-Last week, one of Temer's closest aides resigned following allegations he received bribes from Odebrecht, and two other members of his inner circle are under pressure to quit the besieged government.
+Last week, one of Temer's closest aides resigned following allegations he received bribes from Odebrecht, and two another members of his inner circle are under pressure to quit the besieged government.

 The TSE electoral court will decide next year whether to annul the 2014 election result, though it can also separate Rousseff's campaign accounts from Temer's and rule that he can continue in office.